Good Neighbour Support Volunteer Scheme

 Each volunteer is matched to a resident to provide a degree of continuity for the resident and to help develop a relationship of trust.

 Other appropriate volunteer activities may also be offered within this role, such as providing telephone support to residents.

 What might the role involve?

 - call at your designated resident's home on a weekly basis to pick up a shopping list (food, household basics, everyday items), collect the shopping from local shops and deliver it back to the resident

-- if requested, help the resident put the shopping away, but only if safe to do so in light of the Covid-19 pandemic.
+- if requested, help the resident put the shopping away

 - collect prescriptions for the resident from a local pharmacy (if requested)